dta-63/angular-systemjs/README.md

 # Angular-systemjs

-Angular project based on version 1.5.7.
-This is an example with login page and dashboard using Material Design and systemjs.
+Angular project based on version 1.5.8 write in EcmaScript 6.
+This is an example with login page and dashboard using Material Design.

 This architecture work with :
 - Angular components
 - Ecmascript 6 syntax with Babel